mattbingham/Python/README.md

 _These are working but need some re-factoring to tidy things up.
 - `dice-roll.py` - A random number from 1 - 6 is generated.
 User is asked how many rolls are required and each roll is shown in output.

-- `dog-owner.py` - Add a dog with associated dog tag, then add the owner of the dog.
+- `dog-owner.py` - Add a dog of a particular breed, then associate owner of the dog.

 - `miles-km-conversion.py` - Allows user to choose a conversion from km to miles or miles to km.